-Iran profile - media - BBC News
+Iran profile - media

 All broadcasting from Iranian soil is controlled by the state and reflects official ideology.
 There is a wider range of opinions online and in the press.

-Iran is "among the five biggest prisons in the world" for media workers, says Reporters Without Borders.

-The group says journalists are "constantly exposed to intimidation, arbitrary arrest, and long jail sentences imposed by revolutionary courts at the end of unfair trials".
+Iran is one of the world's most repressive countries for journalists, says Reporters Without Borders.
+They are "constantly subjected to intimidation, arbitrary arrest and long jail sentences imposed by revolutionary courts at the end of unfair trials".

-Television is the leading medium.
 State-run Islamic Republic of Iran Broadcasting - IRIB - operates national and provincial services.
 Its international networks include English-language Press TV.
-The most-watched domestic network is IRIB's youth channel.
+The most-watched domestic network is said to be Network Three.
+Its output includes sport and light entertainment.

 Despite a ban on using satellite equipment, foreign TVs are widely watched; this is largely tolerated by the authorities.